Kevin McStay: Mayo senior team

 He applied for the Mayo managerial vacancy in 2014 but was surprised when Pat Holmes and Noel Connelly became joint managers ahead of the 2015 season.
 McStay spoke about the experience in April 2021: "The interview I did, perhaps, I might have been too honest at it.
 When I say the interview, it wasn't really an interview because I had the job, because I was the only candidate.
 Yet, 24 hours after that interview, one or two friends of mine in Mayo were able to tell me 'you are not going to get the that job'.
 That there are other people who are in the race but not saying it.
 That was very disappointing for me.
 People I knew, that I had had played with, was on panels with, were saying publicly that they had no interest in the job and were actually talking about the position while I thought in my head that I was actually crossing Ts and dotting Is.
 I have a sense that perhaps at the meeting I said too much in terms of what my vision for the team was.
 That there might have to be some changes, and that was leaked to certain players.
 I would say that that was an issue.
 It was a very difficult time for me personally.
 I had put all my hopes and dreams on [that job]".

 McStay was appointed manager of the Mayo senior team on 22 August 2022.

+In 2025, under the management of McStay, Mayo lost to Cavan in a championship game for the first time since the 1948 All-Ireland SFC final.
+Less than a week later, McStay became ill during training at MacHale Park.
+On 26 May, McStay stepped back from managing Mayo to deal with his health problems and former manager Stephen Rochford took his place.
+Rochford was interim manager for two games, as Mayo made an early championship exit.

+The Mayo County Board then decided to "relieve Kevin McStay and his management team from their roles" with the team, although their four-year term was not complete.